Chase Edmonds Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- Edmonds has averaged 17.6 rushing yards per game in his seven career matchups against the Seahawks, 31.9 fewer yards than his over/under in Sunday's game.
+- Against the Seahawks, Edmonds' 17.6 rushing yards per game over his seven career matchups are 29.9 fewer than his over/under in Sunday's game.

-- In seven games against the Seahawks Edmonds has not rushed for a touchdown.
+- Edmonds, in seven matchups versus the Seahawks, has not run for a TD.

-- The Seahawks have the NFL's 18th-ranked defense against the run, giving up 113.4 yards per game.
+- Edmonds will go up against a Seahawks squad that allows 113.4 rushing yards per game and is the NFL's 18th-ranked rush defense.

 - Edmonds and the Cardinals will face off against the NFL's 19th-ranked defense in terms of rushing touchdowns conceded (15).